linsalrob/ComputationalGenomicsManual/Workshops/COMBINE_WA_2024.md

 # Viral Analysis With Hecatomb

-We have already run the hecatomb pipeline for you, and the data is in `/storage/data/hecatomb`, but you need to download the data to your computer before we can analyse the files.
+We have already run the hecatomb pipeline for you, but you need to download the data to your computer before we can analyse the files.

 There are three files: